l3wi/PhantomIMG/README.md

 ### Overview

 Phantom IMG is a simple api for serving dynamic images as if they existed.
-It achieves this by lauching Phantom JS when a get request is called, rendering a webpage in memory and then serving it back to the client as a file.
+It achieves this by lauching Phantom JS when a get request is recieved, rendering a webpage in memory and then serving it back to the client as a file.

 The server is passed query string parameters such as url, viewport, crop & format.
 It then returns an image of the webpage requested.